 Policy & Regulatory Impacts

-Regulatory changes represent another risk factor.
-They can occur at the national, regional, state, or local level, and Tacoma Power actively participates in each of these forums.
-The utility proactively advocates for the interests of customers and endeavors to shape changes that may impact finances or operations.
+Regulatory changes occurring at the national, regional, state, or local level represent another risk factor.
+Tacoma Power actively advocates in forums at all government levels to proactively shape changes that may impact utility customers, finances, or operations.